GoogleCloudPlatform/terraform-google-enterprise-genai/0-bootstrap/README-Jenkins.md

    ```

 1. Review the apply output in your Controller's web UI (you might want to use the option to "Scan Multibranch Pipeline Now" in your Jenkins Controller UI).
-1. You can now move to the instructions in the next step, go to [Deploying step 3-networks-dual-svpc](#deploying-step-3-networks-dual-svpc) to use the Dual Shared VPC mode, or go to [Deploying step  3-networks-hub-and-spoke](#deploying-step-3-networks-hub-and-spoke) to use the Hub and Spoke network mode.
+1. You can now move to the instructions in the next step, go to [Deploying step 3-networks-dual-svpc](#deploying-step-3-networks-dual-svpc) to use the Dual Shared VPC mode.

 ## Deploying step 3-networks-dual-svpc